williamouyang/okta.github.io/_source/_docs/how-to/sharing-cert.md

     "signing": {
       "kid": "w__Yr9AElCftDtLP5CmjzZFMKXndqHtx7B3QPkg8jrI"
     }
-  }, // Rest of response deleted for clarity
+  },
 }
 ~~~

+> Note: The response has been truncated for clarity.

 #### 3. Share the source app's key credential (kid) with the target app